 People with AS or HFA may find it difficult to understand non-verbal forms of communication such as facial expression, body language and tone of voice.
 They may also have difficulty with starting, maintaining and ending a conversation.
 People with AS or HFA may struggle knowing which topics are or aren’t appropriate, knowing when it is their turn to speak and avoiding accidental interruptions.
 People with AS or HFA process information literally, and therefore have difficulty making sense of metaphors or idioms.
 This can make it hard to form friendships and relationships and can also cause difficulties with day to day interactions in the workplace, college or university.
 Communication can be very confusing and anxiety-provoking and many people with AS or HFA experience social isolation, bullying and depression.

-People with AS or HFA do not learn social skills intuitively; they need to learn them by rote, which is extremely challenging as every social situation is different and even if strategies have been learned and it can be very difficult to know which strategy is correct to deploy in each situation.
+People with AS or HFA do not learn social skills intuitively; they need to learn them by rote, which is extremely challenging as every social situation is different and, even if strategies have been learned, it can be very difficult to know which is correct to deploy in each situation.
 As a result, social situations can be quite stressful and tiring and can lead to feelings of embarrassment or shame when misunderstandings occur.

 While people with AS or HFA are highly empathetic they can have difficulty understanding and reading the feelings, thoughts and actions of others and may respond or react unusually.
 They may find it difficult to understand that other people may react differently to the same situations or stimuli.
 Those with AS or HFA also find it hard to predict consequences of actions or to imagine alternative outcomes of the same situations.